sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/4a741c30-9c26-41f1-95e2-2f0070279949)

 # Observations
-- Printers with higher accelerations and lower heating/cooling time will have a better result with this approach because it allows for better flow stabilization.
+- A printer with higher accelerations and lower heat/cool time will have a better result with this approach because it allows for better flow stabilization.
+- With some prints, changing the Max/Average Smoothing value may affect the result and print time, you have to experiment yourself (I recommend values between 10 and 30).
+- Aim for speed optimization as long as it doesn't affect the desired quality, usually the printing time will only vary by a few minutes.
 - The speed of the outer wall is higher than the speed of the inner wall because of the deferent Line width.
 ![image](https://github.com/user-attachments/assets/76acb2cf-f57e-4a38-b1c7-788689ed6470)![image](https://github.com/user-attachments/assets/52b5714b-5607-45f5-adc7-73b9782b6bcc)
-- With a resonable Edeal Flow/Temperature calibration, the same good quality is achieved with the majority of filament brands, without any changes in the script.
+- With a resonable Edeal Flow/Temperature calibration, the same good quality is achieved with the majority of filament brands without any changes in the script.

 Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.
 I look forward to your feedback and remain available and open to new proposals.

+Happy Smart 3D Printing :-)

 # About the Developer
 By Salim BELAYEL.